-13.20 (2) Payranges; duration of employment.
-All Except where compensation is a subject of bargaining with a certified representative of a collective bargaining unit under s.
-111.91, legislative employees shall be paid in accordance with the compensation and classification plan for employees in the classified civil service within ranges approved by the joint committee on legislative organization.
-The secretary of employment relations shall make recommendations concerning a compensation and classification schedule for legislative employees if requested to do so by the joint committee on legislative organization or by the committee on organization of either house.
-If the joint committee does not approve pay ranges for legislative employees, the committee on organization of either house may approve pay ranges for its employees.
-Appointments shall be made for the legislative session, unless earlier terminated by the appointing officer.
+1 SECTION 1.
+13.20 (2) of the statutes is amended to read: 2 13.20 (2) PAY RANGES; DURATION OF EMPLOYMENT.
+All Except where compensation 3 is a subject of bargaining with a certified representative of a collective bargaining 4 unit under s.
+111.91, legislative employees shall be paid in accordance with the 5 compensation and classification plan for employees in the classified civil service

+2003 - 2004 Legislature
-Section 2.
-111.81 (7) (f) of the statutes is created to read:

-111.81 (7) (f) Legislative policy research personnel, assistants to legislators, research staff assigned to legislative committees and party caucuses, and other individuals employed under s.
-13.20, except supervisors, management employees, and individuals who are privy to confidential matters affecting the employer-employee relationship.

-SECTION 3.
-111.81 (7) (g) of the statutes is created to read:

-111.81 (7) (g) Employees of legislative service agencies, as defined in s.
-16.70 (6), except supervisors, management employees, and individuals who are privy to confidential matters affecting the employer-employee relationship.

-Section 4.
-111.825 (1) (intro.) of the statutes is amended to read:

-111.825 (1) (intro.)
-It is the legislative intent that in order to foster meaningful collective bargaining, units must be structured in such a way as to avoid excessive fragmentation whenever possible.
-In accordance with this policy, collective bargaining units for employees in the classified service of the state, except for employees in the collective bargaining units specified in s.
-111.825 (1m), and for employees in the unclassified service of the state specified in s.
-111.81 (7) (f) and (g), are structured on a statewide basis with one collective bargaining unit for each of the following occupational groups:
+1 secretary of employment relations shall make recommendations concerning a 2 compensation and classification schedule for legislative employees if requested to do 3 so by the joint committee on legislative organization or by the committee on 4 organization of either house.
+If the joint committee does not approve pay ranges for 5 legislative employees, the committee on organization of either house may approve 6 pay ranges for its employees.
+Appointments shall be made for the legislative session, 7 unless earlier terminated by the appointing officer.
+8 SECTION 2.
+111.81 (7) (fm) of the statutes is created to read: 9 111.81 (7) (fm) Legislative policy research personnel, assistants to legislators, 10 research staff assigned to legislative committees and party caucuses, and other 11 individuals employed under s.
+13.20, except supervisors, management employees, 12 and individuals who are privy to confidential matters affecting the 13 employer-employee relationship.
+14 SECTION 3.
+111.81 (7) (g) of the statutes is created to read: 15 111.81 (7) (g) Employees of legislative service agencies, as defined in s.
+16.70 16 (6), except supervisors, management employees, and individuals who are privy to 17 confidential matters affecting the employer-employee relationship.
+18 SECTION 4.
+111.825 (1) (intro.) of the statutes is amended to read: 19 111.825 (1) (intro.)
+It is the legislative intent that in order to foster meaningful 20 collective bargaining, units must be structured in such a way as to avoid excessive 21 fragmentation whenever possible.
+In accordance with this policy, collective 22 bargaining units for employees in the classified service of the state, except for 23 employees in the collective bargaining units specified in s.
+111.825 (1m), and for 24 employees in the unclassified service of the state specified in s.
+111.81 (7) (fm) and

+24 employees in the unclassified service of the state specified in s.
+111.81 (7) (fm) and

+2003 - 2004 Legislature

+(g), are structured on a statewide basis with one collective bargaining unit for each of the following occupational groups:

-SECTION 5.
+3 SECTION 5.
 111.825 (2) (intro.) of the statutes is amended to read: